 Firefox-process crashes at NPObjWrapper_NewResolve with silverlight and sometimes Flash, bug 542263

-Firefox users who want to test the new multi-process architecture are asked to submit any bugs that they find to Bugzilla so that the developers can analyse and remove them from the web browser.
+Firefox users who want to test the new multi-process architecture are asked to submit any bugs that they find to Bugzilla so that the developers can analyze and remove them from the web browser.

-The new feature can be disabled by setting the firefox preference dom.ipc.plugins.enabled to false. (via Benjamin Smedbergs)
+The new feature can be disabled by setting the Firefox preference dom.ipc.plugins.enabled to false. (via Benjamin Smedbergs)

 Martin, i think there is a typo